dominick038/java-db-guardian/README.md

 db-guardian will always prioritise the folder called main in the target directory.

-> Not the current version does not support delimiter changing
+> Note the current version does not support delimiter changing, this is planned to be released soon

 ## Folder Structure